bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Friday, the 14-day percent change in average new cases was:
+As of Saturday, the 14-day percent change in average new cases was:

 - -77% in Champaign County
 - -63% in Illinois
-- -65% in the United States
+- -62% in the United States
 - -34% worldwide

 <picture>